 What is intermittent fasting?
 A quick summary

 The idea is based on many studies on rodents that have shown an increased lifespan if their food intake was restricted to some extent, creating a calorie deficit.
-There’s also other methods, like the Japanese Hara hachi bun me (eat until you are 80% full) method or alternate-day fasting.
+There are also other methods, like the Japanese Hara hachi bun me (eat until you are 80% full) method, alternate-day fasting or one meal a day (OMAD).
 Calorie restriction seems to make our body undergo a kind of a clean-up – it has time to reset, primarily reduce your insulin levels giving your body a chance to burn stored fat — all of which leading to major benefits like weight loss and longevity.

 There are many ways you can restrict your calorie intake – each requiring a varying level of commitment and willpower.
 But in recent years, the 16/8 or circadian rhythm intermittent fasting model is gaining popularity – mainly, because it doesn’t require that much willpower and doesn’t interfere with our usual routine too much.
 Check out this post about various types of intermittent fasting and how to start.
 It is based around our natural – circadian rhythm, which tells us when we are awake and tired – ready to sleep.
 You eat from the morning, during an 8-hour window, until the afternoon.
 You don’t eat anything after this 8-hour window, which gives you 16 hours of fasting, just about enough for your body to do the needed clean-up.